oracle/fastr/documentation/user/Compatibility.md

 GraalVM's R runtime aims to be fully compatible with GNU R, including its native interface as used by [R extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html).
 It can install and run unmodified, complex R packages like `ggplot2`, `Shiny`, or `Rcpp`.
-As some packages rely on unspecified behaviour or implementation details of GNU R, support for packages is a work in progress, and some packages might not install successfully or work as expected.
+As some packages rely on unspecified behaviour or implementation details of GNU R, support for packages is a work in progress, and **some packages might not install successfully or work as expected**.
 ## Installing Packages

 Packages can be installed using the `install.packages` function or the `R CMD INSTALL` shell command.
-By default, R uses a fixed snapshot of the CRAN repository<a href="#note-1"><sup>1</sup></a>.
+By default, **GraalVM's R runtime uses a fixed snapshot of the CRAN repository<a href="#note-1"><sup>1</sup></a>**.
 This behavior can be overridden by explicitly setting the `repos` argument of the `install.packages` function.
 This functionality does not interfere with the `checkpoint` package.
 If you are behind a proxy server, make sure to configure the proxy either with environment variables or using the JVM options, e.g., `--vm.Djava.net.useSystemProxies=true`.